mattcooperdev/Wavey/README.md

 ### Acknowledgements

 I'd like to thank the following:

-* Antonio Rodrigues for all her help during this project.
+* Antonio Rodrigues for all his help during this project.
+* The Tutors at Code Institute, who are there for you at your deepest times of need.
+* My love, Mor and our incredible son, Leo, for whom I wouldn't have the drive and persistence to achieve any of this.